Dmytronius/Jinja2-Tutorial/index.md

 **Looping with the condition and special variable loop**

 You can filter the sequence during iteration by using an inline if expression.
-Inside of a for-loop block, you can access a special loop variable like `loop.index` for the number of the current iteration, `loop.first` for detecting the first iteration, and so on.
+Inside a for-loop block, you can access a special loop variable like `loop.index` for the number of the current iteration, `loop.first` for detecting the first iteration, and so on.

-A complete list of special loop variables is available in the Jinja for-loop documentation.
+A complete list of special loop variables is available in the [Jinja for-loop documentation](https://jinja.palletsprojects.com/en/2.11.x/templates/#for-loop).

 The following example will show all elements of the list that are greater than 1 and will detect iteration over the list's first and last elements:
 ```